maemo-leste/maemo-leste.github.io/content/maemo-leste-standing-on-shoulders-of-giants.rst

     :width: 250
     :height: 353

-We are happy to announce the immediate availability of Maemo `Leste`, a GNU+Linux distribution in spirit of `Maemo Fremantle <http://maemo.org>`_, originally developed by `Nokia` for their internet tablets and phones, like the famous `Nokia N900`.
+We are happy to announce the immediate availability of Maemo `Leste` (pre-alpha), a GNU+Linux distribution in spirit of `Maemo Fremantle
+<http://maemo.org>`_, originally developed by `Nokia` for their internet tablets
+and phones, like the famous `Nokia N900`.

 Maemo `Leste` aims to provide a similar experience to Maemo `Fremantle`, but based on a modern and free software stack.
 The initially targetted device is the